arielmission-space/STOP-utils/README.md

 ## Overview

-This package provides utilities for Wavefront Error (WFE) analysis, implementing Zernike orthonormal polynomial decomposition and visualization tools.
+This package provides utilities for Wavefront Error (WFE) analysis, implementing orthonormal polynomial decomposition and visualization tools.
 The core functionality is based on the `PAOS` package (see [readthedocs](https://paos.readthedocs.io/en/latest/)).

 ## Installation